jonmikeli/docs/iot/docs/iot-simulator-mobileapp.md

 After leaving the QR code scanning screen, you might be redirected either to the DPS Settings (list) screen or to the DPS Settings (item) screen, depending on where you started the scanning process.

-5.2.3 DPS Settings details
+### DPS Settings details

 If you look into the DPS Settings details, you might notice that some of the properties are not editable in the current version:

-Global DPS Url, unique and provided by Azure
+ - Global DPS Url, unique and provided by Azure
-Security Type ("Symmetric Key" or "X509CA")
+ - Security Type ("Symmetric Key" or "X509CA")
-Enrollment type ("Group" for now)
+ - Enrollment type ("Group" for now)

-NOTE
+>[!NOTE]
+>

-For additional details about how to create X509 certificates (root, intermediate, leaf), follow this link.
+>For additional details about how to create X509 certificates (root, intermediate, leaf), follow this [link](https://github.com/jonmikeli/docs/blob/main/iot/tools/mobile-app/iot-mobile-device-x509-public-documentation.md).
 These instructions have been put out of this publication to avoid extending this content too much and keep the focus of the post on the app and IoT experience.